 At CPL we produce a number of manufactured fuels which combine different high quality characteristics to make your favourite coals.

 Although coal is traditionally considered to be harmful to the environment, over recent years there have been radical developments within the manufacturing process to improve the CO2 emissions of coal.

 Through carefully blending together different raw materials we have managed to create more eco-friendly fuels such as Ecoal50, which contains 50% renewable materials without losing any of the performance associated with quality coal.
 By increasing the renewable energy involved, this coal emits 25% less CO2 than ordinary house coal into the atmosphere.

 Going forward, there is continual testing of new coal combinations to try and produce coal that is even better for the environment.

 There are a number of working pits still operating in the UK, although the amount has dramatically dwindled over the past 30 years.
-There are several mines still open, most notably the Kellingley Colliery in Yorkshire and the Daw Mill Colliery in Warwickshire.
+There are no deep mines still open, but there remain some large scale open cast mines and some small privately run mines.

-The remainder of the coal is imported by high producing countries like Russia, China and India, where they are making use of their vast natural resources.
+The remainder of the coal is imported by high producing countries like Colombia, Russia, or Poland.

 This is completely subjective and depends on the type of fuel you desire.
 For instance, if you are looking for a coal that combines eco-friendly qualities with high performance, than Ecoal50 would be the right one for you.
 In terms of performance, our Homefire range is high quality and creates a stunning heat output.